yanrogerfv/lythena-noteapp/README.md

 ## Authorization

-The security aspect of the Lythena comes from Spring Security and its athorizations.
+The security aspect of the Lythena comes from Spring Security and its authorizations.
 First, you shall not access any part of the application without logging in, the only exceptions are the windows that allows someone to create a proper login for the user to start.
 Some restrictions are: